On October 26, Michelotti park (Parco Michelotti) in Turin, Italy, was reopened to the public (partially open) after 32 years of closure.

 Thank God!
 A grain of sand, the moment I entered the forum I saw your post.
 It’s really arranged by God.
 Previously, I had the same question as yours.
-But thanks to God’s guidance, after I studied thecarefully, prayed earnestly, sought and fellowshiped together with my brothers and sisters, I got some understanding about how to have true faith.
-Now, I’d like to share it with you here.
+But thanks to God’s guidance, and after I studied the Bible carefully, prayed earnestly, sought and fellowshiped together with my brothers and sisters, I got some understanding about how to have true faith.
+Now, I’d like to share it with you.
 And if the brothers and sisters interested in this post have any good understanding, please join us and communicate it together, so that we can learn from each other.

 A grain of sand:

 Thank God!
-After reading your fellowship like this, I feel much brightened.
-It turns out that Job’s true faith in God was caused from his knowledge of God’s sovereignty.
+After reading your fellowship, I feel much more brightened.
+Now I know that the reason why Job had true faith in God was because he had knowledge of God’s sovereignty.
 Job acknowledged from his heart that no matter whether he received good or evil, it was dominated and arranged by God.
 So he could stand witness to God in trials.
 This also makes me understand why God praised Job as a person who feared God and shunned evil: He never abandoned God, never did anything to rebel against or resist God under any circumstance; but instead he bore beautiful and resounding testimony for God relying on his true faith, and made Satan completely humiliated and defeated.
 Job’s faith is indeed worth our emulating!

 The way of faith: